scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/accessing_variables.rst

         c.
 Writing is actively denied by the device.
 (Communication error or protected memory region)
         d.
 Timeout: The write confirmation takes more time than the client ``write_timeout``

-As we can see in the example above, accesses to the device is done in a fully synchronized fashion.
-Therefore, a script that uses the Scrutiny Python SDK can be seen as a thread running on the embedded device, but with slow memory access time.
+As demonstrated in the preceding example, device access is executed in a fully synchronized manner.
+Consequently, a script utilizing the Scrutiny Python SDK can be perceived as a thread operating on the embedded device with a slower memory access time.

 -----

 Detecting a value change
 ------------------------

 When developing a script that uses the SDK, it is common to have some back and forth between the device and the script.
 A good example would be the case of a test sequence, one could write a sequence that looks like this.

 1. Write a GPIO
 2. Wait for another GPIO to change its value